jrp60/iOS-space-invaders-pvp/README.md

 # iOS-space-invaders-pvp
-Juego 1v1 estilo space invaders para jugar de forma local.
-Hay 2 formas de contectarse: mediante bluetooth utilizando la tecnología de CoreBluetooth y mediante wifi utilizando la tecnología de MultipeerConnectivity.
-Para el control del personaje se usa CMMotionManager de CoreMotion
+1v1 space invaders game to play locally.
+There are 2 ways to connect: via bluetooth using CoreBluetooth technology and via Wi-Fi using MultipeerConnectivity technology.
+For the movement of the player is used CMMotionManager of CoreMotion.
+There are 2 atacks, the singleTap with a short laser and the longTap with a long laser.